pradipece/Interactive_Analytics_Data_Automation/README.md

-## Environment setup for the data analysis app
+## Environment setup for the data analysis

 Import the necessary library